-Each task will contribute 33.3% of the marks allocated for the outcomes.
+Each task will contribute 33.3% of the ART CREATIVE PRACTICE for the outcomes.

 School-assessed Coursework for Unit 4 will contribute 30 per cent to the study score.

 The level of achievement for Units 3 and 4 is also assessed by an end-of-year examination, which will contribute 50 per cent to the study score.